Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/3_data_collection_model_training.md

 We have chosen a training dataset of 30,000 images and a validation dataset of 3,000 images.

-1. Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, in `Fixed Length Scenario`, set the `Total Iterations` field under `Constants` to 30000.
+1. Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, make sure `Automatic Iteration` is enabled.
+When this flag is enabled, our Scenario automatically proceeds through Iterations, triggering the `OnIterationStart()` method of all Randomizers on each Iteration.
+When this flag is disabled, the Iterations would have to be triggered manually.

+2. In the ***Inspector*** view of  `Pose Estimation Scenario`, set the `Total Iterations` field under `Constants` to 30000.

-2. Press play and wait until the simulation is done.
+3. Press play and wait until the simulation is done.
 It should take a bit of time (~10 min).

-3. Select `Main Camera` again to bring up its _**Inspector**_ view.
+4. Select `Main Camera` again to bring up its _**Inspector**_ view.
 At the bottom of the UI for `Perception Camera`, there are buttons for showing the latest dataset output folder and copying its path to clipboard.
 An example is shown below (Mac OS):

 <p align="center">
 <img src="Images/3_output_path.png" width = "700"/>
 </p>

-4. Click _**Show Folder**_ to show and highlight the folder in your operating system's file explorer.
+5. Click _**Show Folder**_ to show and highlight the folder in your operating system's file explorer.

-5. Change this folder's name to `UR3_single_cube_training`.
+6. Change this folder's name to `UR3_single_cube_training`.

-6. Enter the folder
+7. Enter the folder

 You should then see something similar to this:
 <p align="center">